 The second hand surgery was very hard on us.
 We were used to the routine and we thought it was going to be the easiest of the surgeries (at least on us).
 However, we started to worry when the surgery took two hours longer than expected.
 This operation was to separate the index and ring fingers.
 The ring finger had already been separated from the pinky finger and now we discovered that Evan had no major arteries in the ring finger and he might lose it — the next 24 hrs were crucial.
 I remember around 11:30 p.m. that night praying over Evan in the hospital room.
-After a while I checked Evan’s hand but I didn’t trust my own judgement, so it wasn’t until the nurse came in at 12:00 that I knew that God had miraculously answered my prayer and caused blood to flow to that finger.
+After a while, I checked Evan’s hand but I didn’t trust my own judgement, so it wasn’t until the nurse came in at 12:00 that I knew that our prayers had been answered — blood was flowing to that finger.

 When the post-surgery casts came off Evan was referred to the Orthotics department of the Hospital for Sick Children.
 Custom made Ankle Foot Orthoses (AFO’s) were made for him.
 We were also given a set of exercises to try to keep his feet flexible and aid the healing of the scars.

-On May 13, 1994 when Evan was sixteen months old, his brother Elliot was born.
+On May 13, 1994, when Evan was sixteen months old, his brother was born.
 Elliot doesn’t have clubfeet or amniotic band syndrome.

-Evan is very self-confident.
-He experienced some school-yard teasing such as, “you run funny”, but Evan just says in a strong assured voice, that it’s a good thing that he can run at all.
-From the beginning Evan’s Dad and I always explained to people about his hand and feet.
+Evan is self-confident.
+He experienced some school-yard teasing such as, “you run funny”, but Evan replied in a strong assured voice, that it’s a good thing that he can run at all.
+From the beginning, Evan’s Dad and I always explained to people about his hand and feet.
 We believe that people are more accepting if they understand and aren’t made to feel embarrassed about asking.
-Evan is really a remarkable kid who is well liked and accepted by all who know him.

 REFLECTIONS OF THE SURGERIES: